RegionHalland/visithalland-cms/wp-content/plugins/ewww-image-optimizer/readme.txt

 Optimize all your images from a single page using the Bulk Scanner.
 This includes the Media Library, your theme, and a handful of pre-configured folders (see Optimize Everything Else below).
 Officially supported galleries (GRAND FlaGallery, NextCellent and NextGEN) have their own Bulk Optimize pages.

+= Optimize Everything Else =

+Configure any folder within your WordPress folder to be optimized.
+The Bulk Scan under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium Pro avatars, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
+Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
+Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions.

 = Skips Previously Optimized Images =

 All optimized images are stored in the database so that the plugin does not attempt to re-optimize them unless they are modified.
 On the Bulk Optimize page you can view a list of already optimized images.
 You may also remove individual images from the list, or use the Force optimize option to override the default behavior.
 The re-optimize links on the Media Library page also force the plugin to ignore the previous optimization status of images.

 = WP Image Editor =

 All images created by the built-in WP_Image_Editor class will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
 Images optimized via this class include Animated GIF Resize, BuddyPress Activity Plus (thumbs), Easy Watermark, Hammy, Imsanity, MediaPress, Meta Slider, MyArcadePlugin, OTF Regenerate Thumbnails, Regenerate Thumbnails, Simple Image Sizes, WP Retina 2x, WP RSS Aggregator and probably countless others.
-If you are not sure if a plugin uses WP_Image_Editor, send an inquiry on the support page.
+If you are not sure if a plugin uses WP_Image_Editor, [just ask](https://ewww.io/contact-us/).

-= Optimize Everything Else =

-Site admins can specify any folder within their WordPress folder to be optimized.
-The Bulk Scan under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
-Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions.

 = WebP Images =